 - Median length of time spent in active rehabilitation on a stroke rehabilitation unit during inpatient rehabilitation.

-- Median hours per day (minimum of three) of direct task-specific therapy provided by the interprofessional stroke team.
+- Median hours per day (minimum of three) of direct task-specific therapy provided by the interdisciplinary stroke team.

-- Median days per week (minimum of five) of direct task specific therapy provided by the interprofessional stroke team.
+- Median days per week (minimum of five) of direct task specific therapy provided by the interdisciplinary stroke team.

 - Extent of change (improvement) in functional status score (e.g., CMSA lower limb sub scale) from admission to an inpatient rehabilitation program to discharge.